LisaHackett97/fun-space-quiz/README.md

   - [tutorialspoint.com](https://www.tutorialspoint.com/)
   - [bost.ocks.org](https://bost.ocks.org/mike/shuffle/)
 - I followed the code institute lesson on email js when implementing the email functions
+- code for email validation was found on (https://www.w3resource.com/javascript/form/email-validation.php)
+- code on how to set focus to nextq button on modal, found on stackoverflow

 ### Acknowledgements

-code on how to set focus to nextq button on modal, found on stackoverflow